 Elixir proved to be a part of the solution.
 As discussed broadly in a great interview with Jason Fertel, eCommerce Engineering Lead, it helped the company cultivate an image of a serious technological competitor and build great products.
 Elixir became a vital part of Pepsi's tech stack, and parts of its infrastructure were rewritten in Elixir to improve its scalability and efficiency.

 Looking for a job in a game development company?
 Japanese powerhouse Square Enix - author of legendary titles such as Final Fantasy, Tropico and upcoming Marvel’s Avengers actively recruits back-end developers with Elixir experience, and for good reasons.
 Handling its platform-wide authentication for all games at once, as credentials follow users through different games, requires some special programming abilities.

 So anytime you go about building an economic powerhouse in Tropico or want to slay iconic Final Fantasy monsters, Elixir makes it all possible.

-Another software with high requirement for efficient handling is WhatsApp – which in 2019 has been the most popular messaging app in the world, and grew exponentially after being acquired by Facebook in 2014.
-Couple of years ago it was lauded as one of the most innovative tech companies, as only 50 engineers were needed to service 900 million of its users.
+Another software with a high requirement for efficient handling is WhatsApp – which in 2019 has been the most popular messaging app in the world, and grew exponentially after being acquired by Facebook in 2014.
+A couple of years ago it was lauded as one of the most innovative tech companies, as only 50 engineers were needed to service 900 million of its users.